apiel/zicTracker/README.md

 ![sequencer](https://github.com/apiel/zicTracker/blob/main/screenshot/pat.png?raw=true)

 There is 255 patterns per project from 01 to FF (using hexadecimal number to represent the ID of the pattern).
 A pattern can be up of 64 steps.
-Each step can be assigned to any of the 4 instruments available within the track.
+There is 4 assignable notes per step.
+Those notes can be assign to one instrument for polyphony or to different instruments.

+E_3⠾1⤸

+The first 3 char `E_3` is the note.
+The 4th char is the velocity `⠾`.
+The 5th char is the conditional to play the pattern.
+The 6th char `⤸` is the slide to the next step.

+### Step condition

+- 1 will play on every step
+- 2 will play every second step
+- 3 will play every third step
+- ...

 ## Tracks